seonokkim/rag-pgvector/README.md

     npm run dev
     ```

     The application should now be running and accessible, likely at `http://localhost:3000` or similar.

+## Running the Streamlit Application

+To run the Streamlit application, follow these steps:

+1.  **Install Streamlit:**

+    If you haven't already, install Streamlit using pip.

+    ```bash
+    pip install streamlit
+    ```

+2.  **Run the Streamlit app:**

+    Navigate to the directory containing the Streamlit app file (e.g., `app.py`) and run the following command:

+    ```bash
+    streamlit run app.py
+    ```

+    The Streamlit app should now be running and accessible in your web browser, typically at `http://localhost:8501`.

 ## Database Structure (TablePlus Example)